Torchhd: An Open Source Python Library to Support Research on Hyperdimensional Computing and Vector Symbolic Architectures

+\item \texttt{structures}: classes for HD/VSA data structures \citep{kleyko2021vector} such as hash tables, graphs, binary trees, and finite state automata \citep{osipov2017associative, yerxa2018hyperdimensional, heddes2022hyperdimensional}.
+This module facilitates the development of classical algorithms using HD/VSA.

+\item \texttt{datasets}: convenient access to 126 classification and 3 regression data sets commonly used in the literature.
+This includes a classification benchmark of UCI machine learning repository data sets \citep{Dua:2019} created by \citet{fernandez2014we}.
+All data sets are interoperable with the PyTorch ecosystem. \end{itemize}

+We note that several other software for HD/VSA exist.
+Table~\ref{tab:lib-compare} contrasts the features of \libraryname{} with those of OpenHD \citep{kang2022openhd}, HDTorch \citep{simon2022hdtorch}, and VSA Toolbox \citep{schlegel2022comparison}.
+As part of their review on HD/VSA models, \cite{schlegel2022comparison} implement a broader range of HD/VSA models, however, their VSA Toolbox misses many of the features that make \libraryname{} particularly useful for research and development of HD/VSA, see, for example, Table~\ref{tab:lib-compare}.
+Importantly, \libraryname{} is the first general software library for HD/VSA since the other software were developed for more specific purposes.

-To assess the performance of \libraryname{}, we implemented three applications and compared the execution time with the original publicly available code.
-All the experiments ran on a machine with 20 Intel Xeon Silver 4114 CPUs, 93~GB of RAM and 4 Nvidia TITAN Xp GPUs, running Ubuntu 20.04.4.
-The experiments, however, only used a single CPU or GPU.
-To increase utilization, the GPU uses a batch size of 128.
+To demonstrate the performance of \libraryname{}, we implemented three classification tasks and compared the execution time to the original publicly available code.
+All the experiments ran on a machine with 20 Intel Xeon Silver 4114 CPUs, 93~GB of RAM, and 4 Nvidia TITAN Xp GPUs, only a single CPU or GPU was used.
+The results in Table~\ref{tab:performance} show that \libraryname{} is faster for all examples with an average of 24$\times$ and 54$\times$ faster for CPU and GPU, respectively.
+The provided abstractions ensure performant code by avoiding overly sequential execution, reinforced by our support for batch processing.

-The results in Table~\ref{tab:performance} show that \libraryname{} is faster for all applications.
-The library running on the CPU is on average 24$\times$ faster than the original code.
-With GPU execution, the library is on average 54$\times$ faster.
-In one instance, the GPU is marginally slower than the CPU due to the small scale of the problem and the overhead of data preparation.